mikenewbuild/mikefallows/posts/installing-perch-runway-via-composer.md

 ### Setting up Perch as a package

-In my case I created a private repository on Github called `perch-core` - but it could be called anything - and committed the latest version of Perch's core files.
+In my case I created a private repository on GitHub called `perch-core` - but it could be called anything - and committed the latest version of Perch's core files.

 To set up the repository as an installer, I first needed to add a `composer.json` to the project which I did by running: `composer init` and following the instructions.